aidannnnnnnn/AidansMillionDollarHotSeat/readme.md

 To make the program running as seamless as possible, please ensure that you are in the AI.EVC_2021 folder.
 Once you are there, you can run the following command, which will load the game:

 `python3 runapp.py`

+## Begining the game
+Upon running the above, you will get to a page asking for login details.
+You can either create

+# Disclaimer
+Please note that the answers to the questions were correct as of July 2021 - I will look to update this to new questions or use a question API to have a wider question bank.